shrey-x/ai-llm-red-team-handbook/docs/Chapter_05_Threat_Modeling_and_Risk_Analysis.md

 _With a strong threat model, your red team engagement becomes risk-driven and results-focused.
 The next chapter will walk you through scoping these findings into a feasible, valuable engagement plan._

-## X.Y Ethical and Legal Considerations
+## 5.11 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.